dbmcclain/Astronomy/README.md

 ![Nutation](https://github.com/dbmcclain/Astronomy/assets/3160577/126294b8-a914-4f8b-bbd8-877a439a9de6)

 The following graph shows also the long term Precession in both axes.
 The graph covers a timespan of -50 to +50 years from J2000.0, with the 30 year span highlighted in red.
 In this graph the X and Y axes are not drawn to the same scale.
-Doing so would swamp the little Y nutation.
+Doing so would swamp the little Y motion.
 There is a steady underlying drift in X of 20 arcsec/year, but only a quadratic drift in Y of -22 arcsec/cent^2.

 ![Precession + Nutation 100yr](https://github.com/dbmcclain/Astronomy/assets/3160577/e4dc5dd0-335f-4aa7-a673-d246d0faf24e)